 The microwave method is my go-to; it’s easy and quick, and I have a hot burrito in my hand in just 5 minutes.

-If you still need it faster but want to use the oven or air fryer, assemble smaller burritos to speed up cook times.
+To use the oven or air fryer, but with a shorter time, assemble smaller burritos.
+This will speed up cook times.

 What to Serve with Vegetarian Breakfast Burritos